alxmrs/website/src/faqs.md

 All over California, really.
 I grew up in [San Diego](/zettel/san-diego/) (north county) and went to college there, too.
 I lived in Oakland for a few years, then in the Santa Cruz / Monterey area.
-I recently found myself in the central coast.
+I recently found myself in the central coast near SLO.
 Hey, maybe one day I'll end up in Chico or Mt.
 Shasta.

 </details>

 <details>
 <summary>What kinds of things do you do for fun?</summary>

 I really enjoy traveling.
-I spent the month of October visiting New York.
-In the summer, I spent a decent amount of time getting to know San Luis Obispo and the central coast.
-I have upcoming plans to bounce around a few other places.
-I'm happy doing both city things and well as spending time outdoors.
-Over the past year, I've been trying to get more into creative projects.
-I [write](/blog/) from time to time.
-I have some [ideas for arts & crafts](/electric-origami/) and a casual interest in making projector-based interactive digital art.
+Before the pandemic, I was visiting Sydney, Australia, twice a year for work.
+I used to take trips to exciting places, like Havana and Paris, with a fair amount of regularity.

+Cam & I certainly took a break from this during the height of the pandemic.
+When travel became safer, we started to travel more domestically.
+We moved all around California and visited friends & family out of state, like New York and Texas.
+To this day, we always seem to have an upcoming place to visit.

-Generally, I'd say I'm not really a hobby-person so much as I am community oriented.
+Generally, I'd say I like to spend time with my community more than with my hobbies.
 I like to see family & friends whenever possible, and otherwise make friends out of strangers.
+I once made a friend on Bart!

 </details>

 <details>

 <summary>What kind of music do you like?
 What have you been listening to recently?</summary>

+<div id="music"></div>

 Why, thank you for asking!
 In a world of streaming music, it's common to say that one's tastes are eclectic.
 This certainly is true for me, however, it doesn't really speak to the shape of my preferences.
 Instead of telling, let me